Manufacturing: Solving 4 Major Challenges for Procurement

 Consolidating spend data is a crucial first step in getting a complete business spend overview.
 But for many manufacturers, challenges related to poor or inconsistent data quality could hinder the necessary insights.
 Inaccurate data comes in many shapes and forms.
 For example, the same supplier might have different names throughout the data sources, or part numbers might not be standardized, making it hard to get a full perspective.
 Thankfully, utilizing a spend management solution with built-in data cleaning capabilities will help mitigate the problem.
 Improved data consistency ensures more accurate spend insights and added value across the business.

 Category management is a widely used strategic approach to procurement in manufacturing companies.
 And as we all know, classifying spend is a prerequisite for succeeding with category management.
 Many procurement teams, especially in manufacturing, find it challenging to classify their spend.
 The large amounts of data make it hard to allocate spend to the different categories accurately.
 For procurement, AI-driven classification algorithms provide a helping hand for quicker, automatic, and more precise spend classification.
-However, please do not forget that human experts also play a vital part in this collaboration.
+However, please don't forget that human experts also play a vital part in this collaboration.

 More correct spend categories drive better category insights, but this is only part of the puzzle.
 For most procurement professionals working in manufacturing, item-level data are readily available and essential from an analytics perspective.
 However, the lack of standardized item-level data challenges these more granular insights.
 For example, product names may differ between business units and systems due to different languages applied.
 But once again, the power of machine learning algorithms comes into play.
 Intelligent tagging capabilities, such as keyword (automatically translated) or UNSPSC tagging, could help standardize the data.